danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 accessible, and allow a short development time and quick results.
 In particular, this means that the software and hardware should:

-  - Let users easily write, load and run simple applications.
+  - Let users easily write, load and run applications.
+  - Let users easily port third party libraries.
   - Be usable with or without different features, including networking.
   - Come with an easy-to-use, versatile toolkit that has a minimum of setup time.
   - Let users easily run the same programs on different hardware.